Symphony No. 6 (Vaughan Williams): Recordings

-The first two recordings were initially released on 78rpm discs.
+The first two recordings were initially released on 78 rpm discs.
 The first was made on 21 February 1949 by the Philharmonic-Symphony Orchestra of New York under Stokowski who had been a fellow organ student of Vaughan Williams at the Royal College of Music in the 1890s.
 The second was by Boult days later with the London Symphony Orchestra.
 Both used the original version of the third movement.
 The composer revised that movement in 1950; Boult immediately recorded it for His Master's Voice (HMV) and that new version was included in the subsequent LP releases.
 Boult made a new recording of the symphony in late 1953 for Decca in the presence of the composer, who thanked the musicians at the end of those sessions; this speech was taped and included on disc releases as an appendix to the symphony.